AlainMoretti/cli-wrapper/README.md

 Then the way you interact with the remote device, either manually or automatically, is all yours.

 ## Rewards
-- Pexpect and Pycrypto authors and developers
+- Pexpect and pycrypto authors and developers